ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 * Authorized keys file should have "644" permissions on it
     - `chmod 644 /home/bob/.ssh/authorized_keys`
     - rea+write to owner, read to group, read to everyone else.

+### Now, how does a remote SSH user use their private key to connect?

+If you generated the remote user's private key on your own server, you can actually transfer it over with SSH itself to get it back to them.

+* Example using the `scp` command:
+    - The following sample command is executed from the remote user machine
+    - `scp sandbox@<ubuntu_machine_ip>:<filepath on SSH server where you generated the private key> ./`
+    - If you get a permission denied error, ensure that the user you're trying to scp has even has access to the file you want to copy over.
+Fix perms with `chown` or `chmod` as needed.

+### Logging in passwordlessly after setting up authorized key and transferring it over to the appropriate remote user

+* The key thing here: using the `-i` option in the ssh command

+* Example: `ssh -i /home/sandbox/id_bob_key bob@<ubuntu_machine_ip>`

+If you have the aforementioned permissions correctly set for everything, then congrats!
+You have now used an SSH key to passwordlessly log in to a remote server.

+* You now understand why it is so important to keep track of keys and make sure no keys for malicious users are present
+    - __Even if you change a user's password, if the same SSH key still exists, then they can log in regardless!__

+## 30: SSH service through a router 🐚📡

+Remember how some of our firewalld zones had certain services enabled?

+If a service is enabled for a certain zone, that service's traffic will be allowed through.
+If not, then it will be blocked.

+* Remember the command to list your zones and their options: `sudo firewall-cmd --list-all-zones`

+### Restricting SSH traffic to router only to internal machines

+`sudo firewall-cmd --zone=external --permanent --remove-service=ssh`

+* Reload to apply changes, like usual: `sudo firewall-cmd --reload`
+    - Confirm changes applied with `sudo firewall-cmd --list-all --zone=external`

+To undo changes and add back ssh to the zone:
+`sudo firewall-cmd --zone=external --permanent --add-service=ssh`
+`sudo firewall-cmd --reload`

+### SSH port forwarding

+Similar to what we did for forwarding HTTP traffic:
+`sudo firewall-cmd --zone=external --add-forward-port=port=22:proto=tcp:toport=22:toaddr=<ubuntu_machine_ip> --permanent`

+**Question:** If we have SSH enabled as a service on the external zone, and also have the port-forwarding rule, what will happen when we try SSHing into the router?
+Will it give us an SSH session directy on the router or will it give us a session on on the machine it's configured to forward to?

+Spoiler alert: It sends tour SSH traffic to the forwarded internal machine
+    - At the 12:19 mark in [the video](https://www.youtube.com/watch?v=NzitxTqu2o0&list=PLqux0fXsj7x3WYm6ZWuJnGC1rXQZ1018M&index=30), it shows how it even displays the "Remote host authenticity has changed" SSH warning.
+This makes sense, because we had SSH'd into the router machine at some point before, so the fact that the same IP in the SSH command now gets forwarded to a new machine should trigger this alert.

+* To remove any warnings from servers that you know will have their SSH identities changed, you can delete the `.ssh/known_hosts` file (or just remove the line within the file associated with the server whose identity you know will change)

+Q: What settings would we change in the zone options if we wanted to be able to SSH into the router itself?

+## 31: DNS 101

+DNS is one of the more challenging services to configure.

+### Forward lookups

+A DNS forward lookup is the client asking the DNS server:
+"Hey DNS... where is 'ncaecybergames.org'?"

+### Reverse lookups

+A DNS reverse lookup on the other hand, is:
+"Hey DNS... where is '192.168.1.99'?"

+### Cofiguring DNS on the Ubuntu machine

+We've configured our Ubuntu machine to now be both a web server and an SSH server, so let's just keep using this one and configure DNS on it.

+We will be using the __"bind"__ DNS program in this case.